jihaekor/RocketMap/docs/extras/tutorial.md

 * If you are not using fresh accounts and you are not running hash service, prepare for occuring captchas.
 Set up your RocketMap accordingly.
 * Enable ``-v`` in process if you want to see it working in log.
-* Let it run and your accounts will complete the tutorial and rise to Level 2.
+* Let it run and your accounts will complete the tutorial and rise to level 2.